Rules, Deliverables and Logistics

 Equipment configurations are always subject to safety as first consideration.
 If it cannot be done safely then it should not be done.
 Consult SCC Supervisor when in doubt.

-The rule of the competition is to power the equipment used in an HPC cluster within the power limit of 3000W (or approximately ~13A) on 1 power circuit while running the benchmarks and applications specified.
-The power distribution unit (PDU) that will be used to monitor the power usage for each team cannot exceed the 3kW limit.
+The rule of the competition is to power the equipment used in an HPC cluster within the power limit of 3000W (approximately ~13A) on 1 power circuit while running the benchmarks and applications specified.
+The power distribution unit (PDU) that will be used to monitor the power usage for each team cannot exceed that limit.

-Each team will be provided with 2 power circuits on separate breakers in the booth.
-One circuit will be used for the APC PDU that used to power the equipment for the competition; the other circuit can be used for power other miscellaneous equipment that the team might have.
+Each team will be provided with two power circuits in the booth.
+One socket from one circuit will be used for the APC PDU that used to power the equipment for the competition, the other circuit can be used for power other miscellaneous equipment that the team might have.

 Please note that computer monitor can be excluded from the power budget.